R2Northstar/NorthstarWiki/docs/helping.md

 Arguably the most important things to know as a helper are the ability to read logs and deal with users that don't read the wiki (90% of tickets are solutions solvable by checking the wiki.
 There is a pretty high chance that even if the user claims they read the wiki they didn't actually do so or didn't find their issue on there)

-Reading logs is a little tougher however, but once you get the basics down you can easily diagnose issues in a few seconds after opening a log.
-You can use `/tag id:logs` to inform users how to properly send a log in a Discord channel.
-Generally, when reading a log there are a list of things you want to look for, which will be covered later.

-The first section will first go over extremely common issues and their tags, then the basics of using the ticket bot for commands inside tickets, and then some overview and specific examples for reading logs.
+The first section will go over extremely common issues and their tags, then the basics of using the ticket bot for commands inside tickets

 Additionally, please don't be afraid to ask for help.
 The entirety of `#volunteers-chat` in the Discord server is specifically for those that help/sometimes help users and there's no shame it not knowing.